 Anxiety

-Another reason why dogs get car sick is fear and anxiety.
-It’s essentially an emotional response to the car and not the movement itself.
-Here, dogs can think of the car as something bad, associating it with negative experiences.
+Why dogs get car sick can be traced to fear and anxiety.
+This is essentially an emotional response to the car, not the movement itself.
+These dogs may have associated the car with something negative.

 Panting.
 Rapid, shallow breathing can start as soon as your dog sees the car.
 Panting is a stress response that is usually accompanied by frightened body language.